rjury-sumo/sumo-content-powershell/README.md

 # sumo-content-powershell
 powershell commands for interacting with content and folder apis

+## src
+theses are the source files to dot source the functions. for now it's not a psm just dot source.

+## endpoints
+this folder contains some files with sumo api endpoints and automation to bulk generate api code.

 # setup
 right now this is not a true module.

-To use is 'dot source' it in a powershell session to create the functions and type e.g:
+To use is 'dot source' it in a powershell session to create the functions and sumo data type:
 ```
-. ./sumo-content-apis.ps1
+foreach ($f in dir ./src/*.ps1) { . $f.fullname }
 ```

-note because we define a custom type you can only dot source the module ONE TIME in a powershell session.
-It's a well known issue on the interwebs.

 # Examples of usage